AdrianDias444/School-work/README.md

 ## 📝 Academic Notes

-_This project demonstrates advanced integration of mathematical theory with computational implementation.
-The nautilus shell modeling successfully combines differential equations, coordinate transformations, and computer graphics to recreate natural patterns._
+_This project demonstrates the application of advanced geometric principles and optimization mathematics to model natural structures.
+The honeycomb modeling successfully combines tessellation theory, mathematical proofs, and computational implementation to recreate one of nature's most efficient architectural designs._

 ---

-**Last update:** October 2025 | **Current focus:** Completing Results Discussion section
+**Last update:** October 2025 | **Current focus:** Completing Results Analysis and Mathematical Discussion